dm03514/blog/devops/container-organizational-affect/README.md

-# DevOps for Decision Makers: Containers Affect On Software Delivery
+# DevOps: Containers: Velocity Through Reduced Coordination

 Containers have a profound impact on software organizational structure by providing a primitive which enables feature teams to fully control their system as well as application level dependencies.
 Containers act as and package and interface to execution.
 This has significant impact on organizational structure by removing connections, and results in a large throughput on deployment velocity.
+Containers increase velocity by reducing the number of times teams need to coordinate externally in order to deliver software.

 Containers is the only current DevOps primitive, enabling engineers to fully control both their application and system dependencies in a single artifact.

-There are manay amazing technical overviews on what containers are and how to use and product ionize them.
+There are many amazing technical overviews on what containers are and how to use and product ionize them.
 Much less is written about how containers have the affect on ndelivery that they do.